Japan's Prince Hisahito is the first male royal to reach adulthood in 40 years. He may be the last

 TOKYO (AP) — Japan’s Prince Hisahito is the first male royal to reach adulthood in 40 years.
-He could also be the last.
+Many people in Japan worry he could be the last.

 The elaborate palace rituals to formally recognize Hisahito as an adult on Saturday are a reminder of the bleak outlook for the world's oldest monarchy.
 Much of this comes down to its male-only succession policy and dwindling numbers.